fdslight/ixcsys/README.md

 10. sudo apt install curl

 # build ixcsys
-1.first you need run "python3 configure.py" for configure your environment(for example,"python3 build_config.py default")
+1.first you need run "python3 configure.py" for configure your environment(for example,"python3 build_config.py nodebug")
 2.secondly you need run "python3 make.py build_all" for build all apps
 3.last run "python3 make.py install_all" for install to directory "/opt/ixcsys"